lreb/AWS-Developer-Certification/EBS.md

 			- Colder data requiring fewer scans per day
 			- 50 gb to 16 tb
 - you can use [Cloud watch](Cloudwatch.md)
+- Amazon EBS is a block level storage service for use with Amazon EC2.
+Amazon EBS can deliver performance for workloads that require the lowest-latency access to data from a single EC2 instance.